HEAL City SPotlight: hyattsville, md

-Since the adoption of its HEAL Resolution in 2014, the City of Hyattsville has demonstrated its commitment to healthy eating and active living through a city-wide effort to incorporate policies and practices that help the community make heathier food choices and necessary lifestyle changes.
+Since the adoption of its HEAL Resolution in 2014, the City of Hyattsville has demonstrated its commitment to healthy eating and active living through a city-wide effort to incorporate policies and practices that help residents eat better and move more.
 Eight months after passing the City’s HEAL Resolution, Hyattsville adopted six HEAL policies, some of which include a Healthy Meeting and Event initiative, the Any Time Fitness Challenge, the Movin’ With the Mayor program, and a Green Streets Policy.
 In 2016, Hyattsville was the first city in the Mid-Atlantic to achieve the Platinum HEAL recognition level – HEAL’s highest recognition.

 Hyattsville’s HEAL policies include programs and activities for the City’s workforce.
 These include the monthly Brown Bag Lunch Series that allows for open dialog on wellness topics and an Employee Wellness Fair where surrounding municipalities participate in an afternoon of wellness activities, healthy eating demonstrations, dance, exercise and more..
 These events provide the community with an opportunity to learn about local wellness programs and events while also creating a space for community interaction and connection.
 The City also purchased elliptical machines and tread-desks for City employees and offers regular exercise classes for staff and residents.